 Foursquares and even bungalows built in the 1920s tended toward Free Classic or Colonial Revival styling.
 Colonial Revival colors were very popular, as were “natural” houses of stained wood and stone.
 Exterior colors for the middle class tended to be the inexpensive, durable colors: browns and greys.

-Classics That Return
+Classic Colors That Return

 Some paint-color combinations just click, and thus they reappear, subtly different each time: dusky blue with white, salmon with fern green, wine red with olive green.
 Other schemes take hold for 50 years and then fade away: Chocolate brown with French vanilla was a staple early in the 20th century, but it’s a reviled scheme now.
 Some schemes work both ways; the green house with white trim has been as enduring as the white house with green trim.